maelvls/maelvls.github.io/content/2020/you-should-write-comments/index.md

 decreases thanks to PR reviews and refactorings.
 The more we learn and understand our code base, the better we become at self-documenting.

-**Comments are disposable, don't copy them over.** Now, let's talk about the issue of comments becoming outdated.
+### Comments are disposable, don't copy them over

+Now, let's talk about the issue of comments becoming outdated.
 Over time, comments start lying.
 That's where my second point comes into play: deleting and rewriting comments is part of our job.
 I would even say that it takes around 40% of my time spent coding.

 During code reviews, I pay extra attention to these comments.
 And yes, very often, comments don't make sense anymore because of some copy-paste of